webpro-nl/knip/README.md

 them altogether.

 - `error` (default): printed, adds to total error count (similar to the `--include` filter)
-- `warning`: printed in faded/grey color, does not add to error count (i.e. the exit code)
+- `warn`: printed in faded/grey color, does not add to error count (i.e. the exit code)
 - `off`: not printed, does not add to error count (similar to the `--exclude` filter)

 Example: